dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.2.11
+- Fixed:   ThinkUpSlider now checks to see if any slide is assigned, rather than just the first slide.
+Corrects issue where deleting slides resulted in issues.

 Version 1.2.10
 - Fixed:   Checkbox field saves as as "off" when unticked.
 - Fixed:   Switch field saves as as "off" when switched off.